neoclide/coc.nvim/issue.md

 ─── src/core/documents.ts:563-566 ───
-[bug · medium] Behavior change: the new `enabledInConfiguration` uses OR semantics, so a global `coc.preferences.formatOnSave: true` will now enable format-on-save for *every* filetype even when `formatOnSaveFiletypes` is set to a whitelist that excludes the current language.
+⏭️ skipped — needs user confirmation: OR semantics between `formatOnSaveFiletypes` and `formatOnSave` may be intentional (changed in #5588) [bug · medium] Behavior change: the new `enabledInConfiguration` uses OR semantics, so a global `coc.preferences.formatOnSave: true` will now enable format-on-save for *every* filetype even when `formatOnSaveFiletypes` is set to a whitelist that excludes the current language.
 Previously (see